Part-DB/Part-DB-server/CONTRIBUTING.md

 * To check your code for valid code style run `vendor/bin/ecs check src/`
 * To fix violations run `vendor/bin/ecs check src/` (please checks afterwards if the code is valid afterwards)

+## TravisCI
+Part-DB has a [Travis-CI](https://travis-ci.com/Part-DB/Part-DB-symfony) instance running, that checks for every commit and contribute if the following things are working:
+* Yarn dependencies can compile
+* PHPunit tests run successful
+* Config files, translations and templates has valid syntax
+* Doctrine schema valid
+* No known vulnerable dependecies are used
+* Static analysis successful (phpstan with `--level=2`)

+Further the code coverage of the PHPunit tests is determined.